vimist/dotfiles/README.md

 ## Palette

-The basic 16 terminal colours that are recommended for se with these dot files are:
+The basic 16 terminal colours that are recommended for use with these dot files are:

      1: rgb( 10,  10,  10)
      2: rgb(207, 106,  76)